niftylettuce/color-convert/README.md

 convert.rgb.hex([123, 45, 67]);    // '7B2D43'
 ```

 ## Routing

-Conversions that don't have an _explicitly_ defined conversion (in [conversions.js](conversions.js)), but can be converted by means of sub-conversions (e.g. XYZ -> **RGB** -> CMYK), are automatically routed together.
+Conversions that don't have an _explicitly_ defined conversion, but can be converted by means of sub-conversions (e.g. XYZ -> **RGB** -> CMYK), are automatically routed together.
 This allows just about any color model supported by `color-convert` to be converted to any other model, so long as a sub-conversion path exists.
 This is also true for conversions requiring more than one step in between (e.g. LCH -> **LAB** -> **XYZ** -> **RGB** -> Hex).

 Keep in mind that extensive conversions _may_ result in a loss of precision, and exist only to be complete.
-For a list of "direct" (single-step) conversions, see [conversions.js](conversions.js).
+For a list of "direct" (single-step) conversions, see [index.js](src/index.js).

-# Contribute

-If there is a new model you would like to support, or want to add a direct conversion between two existing models, please send us a pull request.

-# License
-Copyright &copy; 2011-2016, Heather Arthur and Josh Junon.
-Licensed under the [MIT License](LICENSE).